milosgajdos/vaultops/README.md

 }
 ```

 **This is not what you should do when unsealing your vault clusters unless you are unsealing a cluster for development pruposes!
-Remember, no sensitive data should ever touch the filesystem!**.
+Remember, no sensitive data should ever touch the filesystem!
+This option is available here for local development when using KMS or whatnot to decrypt the keys is too much hassle!**

-In real life you should store the `vault` keys in a secure location.
-The reason why `vaultops` provides an option to store the keys on local filesystem is because the `unseal` command attempts to read the keys from local filesystem if no other key file is specified via `-key-file` switch. `vaultops` attempts to unseal every `vault` server specified in the manifest file.
+In non-local environment you can encrypt the stored vault keys using keys provided by publc cloud providers such as [AWS KMS](https://aws.amazon.com/kms/) or [CGP cloudkms](https://cloud.google.com/kms/).
+These are available via `-kms-provider` cli option.
+Please consult the command line options.
+At the moment only AWS KMS and GCP KMS are supported.

+`vaultop` code can be extended to use your own KMS: PRs welcome :-) Equally, as long as the key storage is concerned, the code currently only supports local storage, however extending it for different storage options should be very easy.

 ## vaultops commands

 Most of the `vaultops` commands do not require using complete manifest.
-To run some of the commands you only need some parts of manifest.
+To run some of the commands you only need some parts of the complete manifest.
 For example, say you only want to mount some backends.
 Given the `vault` is initialized and unsealed, you can specify the following `vaultops` manifest and run the `mount` command as shown below:

 `mounts.yaml` example: